shsteimer/shsteimer.github.io/_posts/2014-02-14-cq-services-every-project-should-configure.md

 Logging
 -------

 This one is pretty basic.
 Scanning the error log that comes out of the box will only get you so far, and you quickly find that custom logging is needed.
-I, at a minimum always configure the following.
+I, at a minimum, always configure the following.

 - &lt;project&gt;-error.log.
 This log is set at the top level package for all my project code, ie. com.&lt;projectname&gt;.wcm.
 I set this logger at a debug level in local and dev environments, and then at a warn level in QA and error level in production.
 This log isn't intended to be very chatty, in fact in prod it should ideally be empty.
 But it's also a nice fallback for seeing the full scope of project code in local and dev, and a great way to check for errors in your prod environments.
 - &lt;project&gt;-components.log.
-This logs all component java code, as well as jsp's, so your log pacakges should look something like [com.&lt;project&gt;.wcm.components,apps.&lt;projectname&gt;].
+This logs all component java code, as well as jsp's, so your log packages should look something like [com.&lt;project&gt;.wcm.components,apps.&lt;projectname&gt;].
 I usually set this, as well as the next log, at an info level in production & qa, and a debug level in all lower environments.
 - &lt;project&gt;-services.log.
 This logs all my custom osgi services code, so it's set at something like com.&lt;projectname&gt;.services.
 This gives me a nice way to trace service startup & shutdown, debug issues with service dependency wiring, as well as debug any issues with custom service layer code.

 You can obviously add more log files if your project dictates it, but I use this as a minimum starting point.
-Also, you may also want to configure log writers for each of your log files, for example to role the logs on a more frequent basis then the default settings.
+Also, you may also want to configure log writers for each of your log files, for example to roll the logs on a more frequent basis then the default settings.

 HTML Library Manager
 --------------------